apollographql/apollo-client/docs/source/api/react-apollo.md

   <dt>`partialRefetch`: boolean</dt>
   <dd>If `true`, perform a query `refetch` if the query result is marked as being partial, and the returned data is reset to an empty Object by the Apollo Client `QueryManager` (due to a cache miss).
 The default value is `false` for backwards-compatibility's sake, but should be changed to true for most use-cases.</dd>
   <dt>`client`: ApolloClient</dt>
-  <dd>An instance of the `ApolloClient`.
-By default the `Query` uses the client that is passed down via context but a different client can be passed in.</dd>
+  <dd>An `ApolloClient` instance.
+By default `Query` uses the client passed down via context, but a different client can be passed in.</dd>
 </dl>

 <h3 id="query-render-prop">Render prop function</h3>